Peony007/WebCaesar/README.md

 Hello,<br />
 Thank you for checking out my Github profile, here is a quick overview of my skills and strengths.<br />
-I am  Poulin Patrick.
 A self-motivated professional that thrives on innovation and overcoming challenges, learning new skills, and encouraging growth in those around me.
 I specialize in start-ups and have worked within the small business run smoother.
 <br />I am well organized, efficient, and self motivated.
 The key to my success has been to learn quickly and to then reach for a higher personal and professional standard by seeking additional responsibilities.<br />
 I have worked in the retail industry for over 7 years as a full stack developer for companies such as a full-stack developer.<br />